-- the threshold for the verbose mode (by default this is set to 0.5); - the name of the annotation set containing the human-marked annotations (annotSet-Name); - the name of the annotation set containing the system-generated annotations (output-SetName); - the annotation types to be considered (annotTypes); - the feature values to be considered, if any (annotFeatures).
+- the name of the annotation set containing the human-marked annotations (annotSet-Name); - the name of the annotation set containing the system-generated annotations (output-SetName); - the annotation types to be considered (annotTypes); - the feature values to be considered, if any (annotFeatures).

-The default Annotation Set has to be represented by an empty String.
-Note also that outputSetName and annotSetName must be different.
-If they are the same, then use the Annotation Set Transfer PR to change one of them.
+The default annotation set has to be represented by an empty string.
+The outputSetName and annotSetName must be different, and cannot both be the default annotation set.
+(If they are the same, then use the Annotation Set Transfer PR to change one of them.)
+If you omit any line (or just leave the value blank), that property reverts to default.
+For example, 'annotSetName=' is the same as leaving that line out.